bashexplode/otu-plz/README.md

 	Set a variable for the current module:	set <variable> <value>

-	Show all variables for current module:	show OR options
+	Show all variables for current module:	show OR options OR help

 	Execute module:				execute OR run

 	Go back to main menu:			back

 	Exit script:				exit

 ===========================================